naterade1776/bank-of-nate/README.md

 -Password for admin functions: 0000

 I advise you compile this application into it's own directory, since it generates text files every time you create a record.

+The app can't delete files, which was intentional.
+Files can only be appended.
+Would like to add a function that renames files, so that "closed" accounts are more obvious.